REU - Research Projects for Summer 2025

 - Co-Mentor: Prof. Alexander Kosovichev

-- Type of Project: Data analysis
+- Type of Project: Data Analysis (possibly with Machine Learning methods)

-- Primary mentor: Dr. Nian Liu
+- Primary Mentor: Dr. Jeongwoo Lee

-- Primary Mentor: Dr. Peijin Zhang
+- Primary Mentor: Dr. Sijie Yu

 Focus Area 2: Terrestrial Physics